Rosa-Luxemburgstiftung-Berlin/jira2zammad/README.md

 ```
 And finally we hat a working setup, moving about 44 thousand issues and more then 1500 user objects from jira to zammad,
 preserving timestamps, attachments, components and labels as tags, ...

+The run including re-indexing took about 70 hours, but as it is a one time task, this was OK for us.

 And here we publish the script, with the restrictions already mentioned ...